QSpec: Speculative Decoding with Complementary Quantization Schemes: Motivation

 \subsection{Compromised Performance of Activation Quantization}

 State-of-the-art (SOTA) activation-weight joint quantization methods, like Atom~\citep{Atom} and QuaRot~\citep{quarot}, achieve notable speed-ups with negligible performance loss compared to weight-only ones.
-However, we argue that this conclusion is skewed by the limited evaluation benchmarks, which fail to capture the negative impacts of activation quantization.
+However, we argue that this conclusion is skewed by limited evaluation benchmarks, which fail to capture the negative impacts of activation quantization.

-To substantiate this claim, we conduct experiments on Llama-3-8B-Instruct models~\citep{llama3} quantized with W16A16, W4A16, and W4A4 methods across four task datasets: PIQA~\citep{piqa}, WikiText-2~\citep{wikitext2}, GSM8K~\citep{gsm8k}, and MBPP~\citep{MBPP}.
-PIQA is a two-choice commonsense reasoning benchmark for physical knowledge, evaluated using classification accuracy, while WikiText-2 comprises a collection of high-quality Wikipedia articles, assessed for language fluency via perplexity~\citep{jelinek1977perplexity}.
-Both are commonly adopted in current quantization evaluations.
-GSM8K includes diverse grade school mathematical problems, evaluated by ``exact match'' metrics; MBPP focuses on crowd-sourced Python programming challenges, assessed by accuracy.
-Unlike the former two benchmarks, both GSM8K and MBPP necessitate auto-regressive multi-step reasoning abilities.
-While these critical abilities are propelled by the rapid advancement in LLMs recently, they have not yet been integrated into mainstream quantization evaluation.
-As shown in Table~\ref{tab:metric_q}, Atom-based quantization schemes show comparable (and even superior sometimes) performance to W16A16 across commonly adopted tasks such as on PIQA and WikiText-2, aligning with the claims in \citet{Atom}.
-However, W4A4 suffers a nearly 30\% average performance decline on complex reasoning tasks (\textit{i.e.}, on MBPP and GSM8K), whereas W4A16 only experiences about 4\%.
+To substantiate this claim, we conduct experiments on Llama-3-8B-Instruct models~\citep{llama3} quantized with W16A16, W4A16, and W4A4 across four benchmarks: PIQA~\citep{piqa}, WikiText-2~\citep{wikitext2}, GSM8K~\citep{gsm8k}, and MBPP~\citep{MBPP}.
+While PIQA and WikiText-2 are commonly used in quantization evaluation, GSM8K and MBPP involve multi-step reasoning, which remains underexplored in the quantization context despite its great importance.
+Detailed descriptions of the benchmarks are provided in Appendix~\ref{app:datasets}.

+As listed in Table~\ref{tab:metric_q}, Atom-based quantization schemes show comparable performance to W16A16 across commonly adopted tasks such as on PIQA and WikiText-2, aligning with the claims in \citet{Atom}.
+However, W4A4 suffers a nearly 30\% average performance decline on complex reasoning tasks (\textit{i.e.}, MBPP and GSM8K), whereas W4A16 only experiences about 4\%.
 This indicates that activation quantization leads to several times more performance degradation on multi-step reasoning tasks, despite the improved efficiency.
-Besides, the performance trend observed on multi-step reasoning tasks shows a stronger correlation with quantization precision than perplexity does, validating their adequacy in assessing quantization performance.
+Besides, the performance trend observed on multi-step reasoning tasks shows a stronger correlation with quantization precision than perplexity does, validating their adequacy in evaluation.

 In summary, activation quantization still incurs significant performance loss on more advanced multi-step reasoning tasks.
-This necessitates the inclusion of reasoning tasks in quantization evaluation for a more comprehensive assessment.
-On the other hand, this also underscores the demand for a quality-preserving yet efficient quantization paradigm.
+This necessitates the inclusion of them in quantization evaluation for a more comprehensive assessment.
+Furthermore, this also underscores the demand for a quality-preserving yet efficient quantization paradigm.